arctop/android-sdk/README.md

 #### Finish session

 When you are ready to complete the session, call **finishSession()**.
 The session will close and notify your app when done via **onSessionComplete()** callback.
+You can use the **INeuosSessionUploadListener** interface to monitor the progress of uploading the session to the Neuos server.
+(Optional)

 ### Cleanup